Head Cheese

 • No chemicals added

 • Natural broth (no gelatin added).
-Commercially prepared gelatin is a combination of neutrally flavored powder (natural glue) and water and natural broth is a combination of natural glue plus highly flavored meat stock that remains after cooking bones.
-On cooling this gelatin will subsequently become a jelly and accounts for about 30% of the total weight of the product.
-What would you prefer to have in your head cheese or meat jelly: 30% of water or 30% of meat broth?
+Commercially prepared gelatin is a combination of neutrally flavored powder and water, but the natural broth (aspic) is a highly flavored meat stock that remains after cooking meat with bones.
+Such meats are rich in connective tissue, which contains plenty of collagen.
+During heat treatment, this collagen becomes liquidified gelatin.
+Upon cooling, this gelatin solidifies becoming aspic (jelly), which binds meats and ingredients together.
+The aspic accounts for about 30% of the total weight of the product.
+What would you prefer to have in your head cheese or meat jelly: 30% of water with powdered gelatin or 30% of pure meat broth?

-Many people limit themselves to making just one or two types of sausages (fresh or smoked variety) and mistakenly believe that special sausages (liver, blood or head cheese) must be very complicated to make.
+Many people limit themselves to making just one or two types of sausages (fresh or smoked variety) and mistakenly believe that special sausages (liver, blood, or head cheese) must be very complicated to make.
 Yet a head cheese is a very simple product to make as long as one forgets he is making a sausage and starts to think in terms of cooking a hearty meat broth.
-And when the broth is cooked, all that remains is to separate meats from bones and stuff them in a large diameter casing or place them to cool in any kind of a food grade container.
+When the broth is cooked, all that remains is to separate meats from bones and stuff them in a large diameter casing or place them to cool in any kind of a food-grade container.

-Commercial processors like to add some wine or vinegar to create a slightly sourly flavor as this will extend the shelf life of the product.
-Most home made head cheeses don't contain vinegar or wine in its composition.
+Commercial processors like to add some wine or vinegar to create a slightly sour flavor, as this will extend the shelf life of the product.
+Most homemade head cheeses don't contain vinegar or wine in their composition.
 Head cheese is consumed cold and freezes very well.

 Final Note

 If head cheese is such a great product why is not commonly available?
 Well, the manufacturing process is more complicated as it requires precooking meats and separating them from bones.
-The process becomes time consuming and requires more equipment.
-As a result the processors will have to charge a steep price to break even.
+The process becomes time-consuming and requires more equipment.
+As a result, the processors will have to charge a steep price to break even.
 It is more profitable to make a sausage than a head cheese.
-Secondly, American consumer knows less about head cheese or blood sausage than his European counterpart.
-We may eat a lot of sausages in the USA, but they are mainly hot dogs, bologna and fresh sausages that will be grilled.
+Secondly, American consumer knows less about head cheese or blood sausage than their European counterpart.
+We may eat a lot of sausages in the USA, but they are mainly hot dogs, bologna, and fresh sausages that will be grilled.

 Variety of cold cuts